Code-Institute-Solutions/milestone-project-bring-your-own-data/handbook-bring-your-own-dataset.md

-* **In case you have chosen to select your own dataset, please consider the following instructions**
+In case you have chosen to **bring your own dataset**, please consider the following instructions

+---

+## Repository Template
+In case you do not want to build one repo from scratch, we suggest you fork this [repo](https://github.com/Code-Institute-Solutions/milestone-project-bring-your-own-data).
+Once you forked you may also personalize and rename the repo if you want to.

 ---

 ## Business Case Assessment